Bringing Clarity to Randy Johnson Rookie Cards

 This is a generational set.
 There are many collectors today that will tell you their favorite set is the 1989 Topps, why?
 Because this was the first set of cards introduced to them, and/or because of the unforgettable card design.

-Upper Deck was the new kid on the block in 1989 and promised collectors quality photos, quality paper stock, quality printing and let’s not forget the security holograms.
+Upper Deck was the new kid on the block in 1989 and promised collectors quality photos, quality paper stock, quality printing, and let’s not forget the security holograms.
 Man!
 Did they deliver?
 This product was second to none and lit the hobby on fire.
-There are many notable Hall of Fame rookies in this set including this one of our featured headliners.
+There are many notable Hall of Fame rookies in this set including this one of Randy Johnson.

 BUT ARE NOT